Trevor Story Preview, Player Props: Red Sox vs. Orioles

-Trevor Story -- batting .079 with two doubles, two walks and two RBI in his past 10 games -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Jack Flaherty on the hill, on September 9 at 4:10 PM ET.
+The Boston Red Sox, including Trevor Story (batting .146 in his past 10 games, with three doubles, a walk and four RBI), take on starter Grayson Rodriguez and the Baltimore Orioles at Fenway Park, Sunday at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Orioles.
+He had three hits (going 3-for-6 with a double and two RBI) in his most recent game against the Orioles.

 Trevor Story Game Info & Props vs. the Orioles